Getting your Instagram in front of new eyes and gaining organic followers is seemingly impossible in 2021.

 Short cuts like Instagram pods and bought comments will get your short-term gain with long-term damage to your credibility and account as a whole.
 And trying the Follow/Unfollow method will just get you blocked and blacklisted.
 Don't do it.

 6. Tit-for-Tat with other quality Instagram influencers.

-As I’ve said before, authenticity and honestly are your bread and butter for gaining real Instagram followers in 2019 despite the crappy algorithm.
+As I've said before, authenticity and honesty are your bread and butter for gaining real Instagram followers in 2021 despite the crappy algorithm.
 Everyone is fighting the same battle of posting consistently and gaining quality engagement on IG, so authentic people appreciate the authentic engagement.

-7. Once you hit a certain amount of followers, most of the work is momentum.
+7. Once you hit a certain amount of followers, it becomes a matter of momentum.

 The sad truth when you're starting, and a joyous gift when you reach that turning point.